iiPythonx/xpp/md/documents/comparators.md

 ## About

-Comparators are symbols or keywords that compare two different variables or values and trigger a branch in the x2 thread.
+Comparators are symbols or keywords that compare two different variables or values and trigger a branch in the x++ thread.
 Each comparator has its functionality.

-Expressions are segments in the code that creates a branch in the x2 thread.
+Expressions are segments in the code that creates a branch in the x++ thread.
 They are always made up of three components: the `source`, the `comparator`, and the `target`, and they are arranged like so:

 ```xt
 <source> <comparator> <target>